mathwhiz1212/proxmox-notes/ZFS.md

 ## Create a ZFS Mirror

 Create a ZFS mirror (in Proxmox, or by command line if you want/need a custom/matching name).
 Here is the command line version:

-You may want to verify the drives are using the GPT partition scheme: `gdisk /dev/sdb` [or whatever your disk name is]
+You may want to verify the drives are using the GPT partition scheme: `gdisk /dev/sdX`.
+Replace X with your disk name, which you can find with `fdisk -l`.

-It will probably automatically convert it to GPT, THIS WILL DESTROY ALL DATA, BACKUP ALL YOU CARE ABOUT.
+If it is not already using GPT, it will probably automatically convert the partition table to GPT, WHICH WILL DESTROY ALL DATA, BACKUP ALL YOU CARE ABOUT BEFORE RUNNING GDISK.

 If it doesn’t, you can type o then enter, and w to write the data to the disk and hit enter.
 Say y when it asks you to confirm y/n.